Mariyajoseph24/8_Week_SQL_challenge/Case Study #3 - Foodie-Fi/README.md

 </ul>

 <h1><a name="introduction">Introduction</a></h1>
 <p>In response to the growing popularity of subscription-based businesses, Danny recognized a significant market gap.
 He saw an opportunity to introduce a distinctive streaming service, one that exclusively featured culinary content—a culinary counterpart to platforms like Netflix.
 With this vision in mind, Danny collaborated with a group of astute friends to establish Foodie-Fi, a startup launched in 2020.
-The company quickly began offering monthly and annual subscription plans, granting subscribers unrestricted access to an array of exclusive culinary videos sourced from across the globe.
+The company quickly began offering monthly and annual subscription plans, granting subscribers unrestricted access to an array of exclusive culinary videos sourced from across the globe.<br>

 At the heart of Foodie-Fi's foundation lies Danny's commitment to data-driven decision-making.
 He was resolute in leveraging data to inform all future investments and innovative features.
 This case study delves into the realm of subscription-style digital data, where insights derived from data analysis are pivotal in addressing critical business inquiries and steering the company toward sustained growth and success.</p>